telerik/blazor-docs/components/filemanager/overview.md

 The filemanager allows data binding to flat and hierarchical data.
 There are two alternative ways to provide data to the FileManager:

-* Set the FileManager Data attribute.
+* Set the FileManager `Data` attribute.
 In this case, the component will hold all the data.

-* Use the FileManager OnRead event and pass the data to the event argument.
-In this case, the FileManager will hold only the current set of data items.
+* Use the FileManager `OnRead` event and pass the data to the event argument.
+In this case, the FileManager will hold only the data items for the current folder.

 The following list of resources provides details and examples for data binding a FileManager in various scenarios: